 We work with all levels of government in Canada to provide submissions, presentations, information and recommendations in respect of the interests of victims of crime.
 We can also support victims individually to help them find resources, fill out paperwork, and explain the different options available to them to empower decision-making.

 We conduct research in the field of victimology in order to offer quality resource materials to victims of crime, service workers across Canada and the public.
 We disseminating knowledge to the public through reports and publications in the media, social media, our monthly newsletter and web site.
 We also work to promote and enhance the interaction and exchange of information and perspectives among agencies and groups within the Canadian Criminal Justice System, and the international victim services community.

-On the last Wednesday of the month, we offer a drop-in support group for “loss to violence” from 7:15-9:15pm at the Rideau Sports Centre on Donald Street in Ottawa.
-The group is for family members and close loved ones of homicide victims and is intended to offer peer support to those dealing with violent loss.
-Please visit our Facebook page for more information about the date/time/location, which is subject to change.
+The Canadian Resource Centre for Victims of Crime is having its one year anniversary of its monthly drop-in support group for “loss to violence” on Thursday, May 30th, from 7:15-9:15pm, in room P-107 of the P Building at Algonquin College.
+The group is for family members, friends and close loved ones of homicide victims and is intended to offer peer support to those dealing with violent loss.
+Snacks will be provided.
+Please visit our Facebook page or Twitter for more details and updates if need be.

 As well as speaking in the media, we regularly conduct workshops and presentations at colleges, universities, community events, and conferences in respect of the issues affecting victims of crime.

 We provide long-term support and assistance to Next of Kin of fallen police and peace officers and coordinate events for those families attending the annual Canadian Police and Peace Officers’ Memorial Service to honour their fallen loved ones.
 As well, we act as a liaison between victims/survivors and various police services and associations; providing assistance and support.